furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Basics/lecture_03.md

 ## Step through the medical example key

-Some of the answers are straightforward but make sure you agree.
+Some of the answers are straightforward but make sure you agree with your neighbors.
 We'll split out a few follow-up points.

 ::::{admonition} Follow-up question on 2.
 Why is it $p(H|D)$ and not $p(H,D)$?